NewValleyChurch/documentation-theme-jekyll/pages/audiovisual/audiovisual-change-log.md

 summary: "Changes and updates, repairs, maintenance relating sound, lights, media, and stage."
 ---

+## 9-18-2018

+-	// Added additional Harmony 650 Remote Control to the Kids Building.
+Programming is copied from the other 650 remote that makes its home in the Living Room.
+Both remotes do the same thing, but one is labeled Kids Building.

 ## 9-17-2018

 -	// Chauvet IRC450 Wash and 350Z Spots were flown on the FOH lighting pipe.
 Power and DMX to be run tomorrow (9-18-2018).
 The moving heads require a remote switching power source as they're "always on" if they're plugged into a power source.
 The only solutions are to either kill the breaker to shut down the power when they're not in use, or wire up a switch to the circuit.
 Another option is to wire up a wireless 4-channel relay power distribution block.
 That is what will be happening which will ensure that the units are only on when they need to be on.